Admission Requirements

 If you have completed a Bachelor’s degree or are enrolled in the final semester of a Bachelor’s programme you are eligible to apply for the Master’s programme in Climate Change.

-If you hold one of the degrees listed below, you meet all academic requirements.Learn about when and how to apply.
-Note, however, that you still need to document that you meet the language requirements of the programme.
+You meet all academic requirements if you hold one of the degrees listed below.
+Learn about when and how to applyNote, however, that you still need to document that you meet the programme's language requirements.

 From University of Copenhagen

-• BSc in Natural Resources (naturressourcer)
+• Natural Resources (naturressourcer)

-• BSc in Food Science (fødevarevidenskab / fødevarer og ernæring)
+• Food Science (fødevarevidenskab/fødevarer og ernæring)

-• BSc in Landscape Architecture (landskabsarkitektur)
+• Landscape Architecture (landskabsarkitektur)

-• BSc in Biotechnology (bioteknologi)
+• Biotechnology (bioteknologi)

-• BSc in Biology (biologi)
+• Biology (biologi)

-• BSc in Geography and Geoinformatics (geografi og geoinformatik)
+• Geography and Geoinformatics (geografi og geoinformatik)

-• BSc in Geology-Geoscience (geologi-geoscience)
+• Geology-Geoscience (geologi-geoscience)

-Check which master’s programmes at UCPH your bachelor programme is pre-approved for admission to.
-Please note that the admission tool is only available in Danish.
+Check which master’s programmes at UCPH your bachelor programme is pre-approved for admission - only available in Danish

-If you have a bachelor’s degree other than those listed above, you must submit additional documentation along with your application so the University can evaluate whether or not you meet the admission requirements.
+If you have a Bachelor’s degree other than those listed above, you must submit additional documentation along with your application so we can evaluate whether or not you meet the admission requirements.
 Learn about when and how to apply.

-• Curriculum is strongly directed towards topics of Climate Change (Minimum 60 ECTS credits climate change related study elements)
+• Curriculum is strongly directed towards topics of climate change (minimum 60 ECTS credits climate change related study elements).

-The Faculty may also admit applicants who, after an individual academic assessment, are deemed to possess educational qualifications equivalent to those required above.
+We may also admit applicants who, after an individual academic assessment, are deemed to possess educational qualifications equivalent to those required above.

 Qualifying degree and other courses/projects